Acing the Interview: A Guide to Answering Tough Questions

 Something like “As I shared with you earlier, I am actively seeking new leadership opportunities and happen to be in discussions with a few of your competitors.
 However, I would like to protect their privacy in the interviewing process as I would for your company under similar circumstances.”

-5) Can you describe to me the best or worst boss you’ve ever had?
+5) Describe to me the best or worst boss you’ve ever had?

 First off, this is not an opening to bash or bad mouth a former or current boss.
 Never state anything negative!